roman-milk/roman-milk.github.io/good-girl-vs-slut.md

+===

- ****** Good Girl vs. Slut Ch.
-17 ****** byHiddenDevil_© "Ahhhh FUCK!"
+"Ahhhh FUCK!"
 He pulled out in just in time, and Trisha staggered backwards as he quickly slipped his meat out of her cunt, carefully jacking himself off with one hand, hurrying over to Mandy.
 The little blonde eagerly opened her mouth, her blue eyes as wide as saucers with eagerness.
 Mandy was enjoying the taste of cum in her mouth just as much as Trisha; she was staring hungrily at the throbbing cock, her tongue out and waiting.

  But the man didn't make it.
 He only got within two paces of Mandy's flushed face, and then he let out a frantic groan.